Interferometer Techniques for Gravitational-Wave Detection: Beam Shapes: Beyond the Plane Wave Approximation

-\paragraph*{Transmission through a free space:} As mentioned above, the beam in free space can be described by one base parameter $q_0$.
+As mentioned above, the beam in free space can be described by one base parameter $q_0$.
 In some cases it is convenient to use a matrix similar to that used for the other components to describe the $z$-dependency of $q(z)=q_0+z$.
-On propagation through a free space of the length $L$ and index of refraction $n$, the beam parameter is transformed as follows. \epubtkImage{abcd_sp-external.png}{ } The matrix for the opposite direction of propagation is identical.
+On propagation through a free space of the length $L$ and index of refraction $n$, the beam parameter is transformed as follows.